Jonathan Turley: Views on Trump impeachments

 Turley was cited by both the White House and House managers in their arguments before the United States Senate in the Trump impeachment trial.
 During the trial, Turley opposed the White House argument that impeachment requires a criminal allegation.
-Turley wrote in the Washington Post that "If some of the president’s critics are adopting a far too broad understanding of impeachable offenses, the White House is adopting a far too narrow one."
+Turley wrote in The Washington Post that "If some of the president’s critics are adopting a far too broad understanding of impeachable offenses, the White House is adopting a far too narrow one."

-After the second impeachment of Donald Trump he said there could not be a trial after Trump left office.
-Turley's views were also cited on the House floor in the second impeachment of President Donald Trump in January 2021, particularly his opposition to what he called a "snap impeachment."
-Turley opposed the decision to forego any hearing to consider the implications of such a rapid impeachment, consider changes to the language, and allow for a formal response from President Trump.
-While Turley said that Trump's conduct could amount to impeachable conduct, he expressed reservations over the specific language of the article on free speech grounds.
-He condemned Trump's speech before the riot on Twitter when it was still being given and opposed the challenge to the electoral votes from the outset.
-He argued for a bipartisan, bicameral vote of censure to condemn Trump for the harm that he caused the nation with his speech.
-Turley declined to represent President Trump but did speak to Republican senators before both the first Trump trial and the second Trump trial.
+After the second impeachment of Donald Trump, he said there could not be a trial after Trump left office.
+Turley's views were also cited on the House floor in Trump's second impeachment in January 2021 in the aftermath of the January 6 United States Capitol attack, particularly his opposition to what he called a "snap impeachment."
+Turley opposed the decision to forgo any hearing to consider the implications of such a rapid impeachment, consider changes to the language, and allow for a formal response from Trump.
+While Turley said that Trump's conduct could amount to an impeachable offense, he expressed reservations over the specific language of the article on free speech grounds.
+He condemned Trump's speech before the riot on Twitter when it was still being given and opposed from the outset the challenge to the electoral votes that decided the election in favor of Joe Biden brought by pro-Trump Republicans in the U.S. House of Representatives.
+He argued for a bipartisan, bicameral vote of censure to condemn Trump's words and actions leading up to the riot.
+Turley declined to represent Trump, but did speak to Republican senators before both the first Trump trial and the second Trump trial.

+Biden administration views

+In August 2024, Turley asserted that the Biden-Harris administration made attacks on free speech ranging from a massive censorship system to funding blacklisting operations to silence voices it disagreed with, adding that the policies were supported by Kamala Harris.
+He described Tim Walz as one of the "most enthusiastic supporters of censorship and blacklisting systems", and asserted that Walz made a false claim about free speech and the claim was rejected by the Supreme Court.
+As Harris tapped Walz as her running mate, Turley argued that free speech was the key issue in 2024 United States presidential election, comparing it to the 1800 United States presidential election.

+Trump administration views

+In a February 2025 post to X, Turley strongly objected to a suggestion made by Trump Administration border affairs advisor Tom Homan that Rep. Alexandria Ocasio-Cortez might be criminally charged for hosting a webinar for illegal migrants titled "Know Your Rights" if it were determined the webinar had impeded the efforts of federal law enforcement officers.
+Turley contended Homan's comments were a "baseless threat" and that such a move would be "an assault on free speech rights".